Almazick/AdBlock-Web-GUI/README.md

 tmpfolder="/tmp"						- 	location of your temp folder

-dnsmasq_external_log="n"				-	If you are using external dnsmasq log then enter "y" otherwise "n" for default syslog
+dnsmasq_external_log="n"				-	for external dnsmasq log then enter "y" otherwise "n" for default syslog